 Individual: Darren Benoit, New HampshireGroup: Louisiana Section

 Questions?
 Contact ASCE Government Relations.

-ASCE's Key Contact Committee and two members of the Government Relations staff team review all nominations and select the winners.
+ASCE's State Government Relations & Grassroots Committee and two members of the Government Relations staff team review all nominations and select the winners.
 Winners are approved by the Public Policy Committee.